CDS Alumni Collaborative Projects Overview

 - CDS alumni scholarly development needs/issues/challenges (mixed methods or quantitative)

 - CDS doctoral student needs, experiences, and issues (mixed methods or quantitative study)

 - Open topic aligned with the applicant’s research interest (quantitative, qualitative, or mixed methods) - potential topics include ramifications of COVID-19 for education (virtual K-12 and higher education environment), business (work from home), and healthcare (telemedicine, virtual patient care).

 Each CDS Alumni Collaborative Fellowship Project team comprises a team leader/fellow and 2 other team members.
 Fellows will be alumni researchers with a track record of at least 2 peer reviewed publications within the last 5 years who would be willing to mentor and work with other 2 alumni researchers to develop and complete the projects.
 The team members will enhance their research skills by working closely with a more experienced researcher while the team leaders/fellows will gain mentoring experience.
 For the next step, teams will seek funding opportunities for their topic and consider proposal submission.

 Fellowship Requirements.
-Each research team must complete the study, present, and publish it.
+Each research team must complete the study, present, and publish.
+Data collected belong to all members of the team.
+No individual member or members of the team may use team data to publish or present independently.
 The major project stages include

 - IRB approval;

 - Manuscript submission to a peer-reviewed journal;